clearboxco/findyourhome.io/README.md

 ## Architecture
 ### In General
 Deployed on AWS.

+Images to be used as containers are stored and fetched from AWS ECR.

 Uses [AWS.dockerrun.json v2](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/create_deploy_docker_v2config.html#create_deploy_docker_v2config_dockerrun) config to orchestrate containers.

 ### Database
 Deployed as a pgSQL server hosted on an AWS EC2 instance.